top of page

 Developers spend a lot of time reading, and respond well to video series and podcasts that allow them to take a break when the content is relative to trending topics, news, and interesting questions.
 Just make sure your dev portal is a side dish in your content to avoid a promotional tone.

-Plus, traditional content marketing techniques like reaching out to publishers and newsletters in relevant spaces and offering to write content for free or asking about sponsorship opportunities are often effective strategies to reach developers.
+Plus, traditional content marketing techniques like reaching out to publishers and newsletters in relevant spaces and offering to write content for free, or asking about sponsorship opportunities are often effective strategies to reach developers.

 3. Build and Promote Your API Ecosystem—Not Just Your Portal